viveknaskar/json-parser/README.md

 # json-to-object

-This simple class converts JSON data to java project using properties of Jackson.
+This simple class converts JSON data to java object using properties of Jackson.

 Technologies used: